Cunning ways to use mirrors to improve a room’s appeal

 Few things can contend with a large mirror when it comes to drawing attention to a particular area of the room.
 Focal points are an important aspect of interior design.
 For example even when not in use, the large glass-black expanse of a wall-mounted television can easily become the first thing eyes are drawn to when entering the living room.
 By placing a similarly sized mirror on an alternate wall attention will be directed instead to this.

 Aside from forcing the eye away from other areas of the room, you can position a mirror near or above another design element of the room to accentuate it even further, the classic example of which is the mirror above the fireplace, but it also works well to highlight works of art or feature walls.

 Image Credit: Simas

 If you have the aesthetic tastes of Wes Anderson and want to add as much symmetry to a room as possible then a mirror (or two obviously) is an incredibly useful tool.
 Position two identical mirrors in areas such as either side of a window or on the wall above your bedside cabinets.

 Image Credit: Decorative Mirrors Online

 Bonus!
 Stick it outside

 Okay, it’s not technically a ‘room’ per se, but mirrors can also be used in garden or patio areas as well as internal parts of the home.
-Consider using a large, robust mirror to brighten up a gloomy basement patio or in a courtyard with such high walls that it doesn’t see to many rays past outside of midday.
+Consider using a large, robust mirror to brighten up a gloomy basement patio or in a courtyard with such high walls that it doesn’t see too many rays past outside of midday.

 A final reflection

-Utilising mirrors to their full potential is an incredibly effective way improving the appeal of rooms in your home.
+Utilising mirrors to their full potential is an incredibly effective way of improving the appeal of rooms in your home.
 Whether you want to make a room seem, bigger, brighter, more symmetrical or just want to draw your guests’ eyes to a certain part of the room, the humble mirror could be your secret weapon.